Music Ear Training - Major Scale Intervals

 MAJOR 7th > C - B

-As this is an awkward sounding interval, very few songs start with it.
-One song, called Bali Ha'i from South Pacific, has exactly this interval, though.
-Otherwise, use the 1st and 3rd notes of the far-better known song, Over the Rainbow from the Wizard of Oz.
+As this is a wide, awkward sounding interval, very few, if any, songs start with it.
+Use the 1st and 3rd notes of the song, Over the Rainbow from the Wizard of Oz.
 (C - C - B).
 As a harmonic interval, the major 7th, like the major 2nd, is dissonant.
 Those are the only two dissonant intervals that can be formed between the tonic and other notes of a major scale.
 All the rest are consonant

 OCTAVE > C - C (next C higher)

 This is a very natural-sounding melodic and harmonic interval, but not so common in the opening melody notes of songs.
-Over the Rainbow is a very famous example of a song starting with an ascending octave, though.
+Over the Rainbow is the most famous example of a song starting with an ascending octave, though.

 The best way to practise recognising intervals of the major scale is to sing the major scale and practise picking out notes.
 Singing the scale as "Do Re Mi Fa So La Ti Do" is a great way to impress them deeply in your mind.